 Alex McGill & Stewart Charles

-Alex and Stewart ran the Venice Marathon in October this year, in support of Alex’s wife, Lottie, who suffered from Lyme disease.
+Alex and Stewart ran the Venice Marathon in October 2018, in support of Alex’s wife, Lottie, who suffered from Lyme disease.

 At the time, the majority of Venice was under water after the worst flooding in decades.
 But the boys powered through and raised an amazing amount of money for the charity.

 Thank you both!

 Lottie and Saskia Amor are sisters, and the wives of Alex and Stewart featured above.